Insight: Syria's opposition considers national rebel army, Islamists angered

 Many Syrians initially welcomed the Islamists for bringing order to the chaos of rebel-held territories, but growing resentment of their puritanical rule could win popular sympathy for any new force that challenges them.

-Activists in the northern, rebel-held provinces, where Islamists are most powerful, say those criticising the Islamists are threatened or imprisoned.
+Activists in the northern, rebel-held provinces, where Islamists are most powerful, say those criticizing the Islamists are threatened or imprisoned.

 "We have challenged Assad when he was strong, and now we are being bullied by radicals who are not even Syrians in our Syria," said an activist in Aleppo who declined to be named.